apache/airflow/docs/apache-airflow/authoring-and-scheduling/deferring.rst

 .. note::

-    Currently triggers are only used up to their first event, as they are only used for resuming deferred tasks, which happens on the first event fired.
-However, we plan to allow DAGs to be launched from triggers in future, which is where multi-event triggers will be more useful.
+    Currently triggers are only used until their first event, because they are only used for resuming deferred tasks, and tasks resume after the first event fires.
+However, Airflow plans to allow DAGs to be launched from triggers in future, which is where multi-event triggers will be more useful.

-Here's the structure of a basic trigger
+This example shows the structure of a basic trigger, a very simplified version of Airflow's ``DateTimeTrigger``:

 .. code-block:: python